Science Course Descriptions

-This course is intended to provide both a theoretical and practical knowledge of chemistry while developing basic laboratory skills necessary to complete a college level chemistry course.
+This course is intended to provide both theoretical and practical knowledge of chemistry while developing the basic laboratory skills necessary to complete a college-level chemistry course.
 The student will be able to comprehend and utilize terminology associated with chemistry, maintain a safe laboratory environment, understand the basic concepts concerning the structure of elements and compounds along with the properties and relationships of each and relate the importance of chemistry to his/her everyday life.
-Topics covered in this course will include but are not limited to organization of matter, the language of chemistry, phases of matter, solutions and their behavior, chemical reactions, and organic and nuclear chemistry.
+Topics covered in this course will include but are not limited to the organization of matter, the language of chemistry, phases of matter, solutions and their behavior, chemical reactions, and organic and nuclear chemistry.

+AP Biology is designed to offer students a solid foundation in introductory college-level biology.
+By structuring the course around the big ideas, enduring understandings, and science practices established by College Board students develop an appreciation for the study of life and begin to identify and understand unifying principles within a diversified biological world.
+This course is divided into units that span all levels of biological organization, from atoms and molecules, through cells and organs and into interactions among and between organisms.
 At the end of the course, students will have an awareness of the integration of other sciences in the study of biology, understand how the species to which we belong is similar to, yet different from, other species, and be knowledgeable and responsible citizens in understanding biological issues that could potentially impact their lives.

 AP Environmental Science

-The APES course is a full-year course designed to offer students a solid foundation in introductory college-level understanding of environmental concepts.
-The goal of this course is to provide students with the scientific principles, concepts, and methodologies to understand the interrelationships of the natural world, to identify and analyze environmental problems both natural and human made, and to evaluate the risks associated with these problems and examine alternative solutions for resolving and/or preventing them.
+The APES course is a full-year course designed to offer students a solid foundation in the introductory college-level understanding of environmental concepts.
+The goal of this course is to provide students with the scientific principles, concepts, and methodologies to understand the interrelationships of the natural world, to identify and analyze environmental problems both natural and human-made, and to evaluate the risks associated with these problems and examine alternative solutions for resolving and/or preventing them.